Child Abuse Prevention Training

 Redwood City, CA 94063

 "SAFE: Screening Applicants for Effectiveness.
-Guidelines to Prevent Child Molestation in Mentoring and Youth-Serving Organizations".
+Guidelines to Prevent Child Molestation in Mentoring and Youth-Serving Organizations" (links to Amazon), by Friends for Youth staff, originally published 2006, Paperback 2017.
 An excellent resource for individuals and agencies that are designing and implementing effective youth programs.

 National Alliance for Youth Sports Headquarters